 We obtained from staff the worksheets utilized by the Metropolitan Council to prepare the final data that are transcribed on the Federal Funding Allocation Statistics forms.
 We compared the periodic data included on the worksheets to the periodic summaries prepared by the Metropolitan Council and proved the arithmetical accuracy of the summarizations.
-We noted two exceptions.
-For vanpool mode, the summary information of passenger miles traveled, vehicle revenue miles, and operating expenses did not tie to source data.
-Additionally, the allocation of statistics between fixed guideway and non-fixed guideway on the motor bus Federal Funding Allocation Statistics form was not accurately calculated due to a calculation error of vehicle revenue miles.
-Both items identified were subsequently corrected by the Metropolitan Council (Policy Manual, Federal Funding Allocation Test g).
+We noted one exception.
+For vanpool mode, the summary information of passenger miles traveled, vehicle revenue miles, and operating expenses did not tie to source data (Policy Manual, Federal Funding Allocation Test g).

 9. Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2018 NTD Policy Manual.
+Inquire whether the procedure is one of the methods specifically approved in the 2019 NTD Policy Manual.

 We discussed with the Metropolitan Council's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
-We were informed that the procedures used are designed to estimate passenger miles traveled based on statistical sampling meeting the FTA's 95 percent confidence and 10 percent precision requirements.
-For all modes, we were informed that the Metropolitan Council conducts a statistical sample for estimating passenger miles traveled based on procedures set forth in the sampling template/plan provided by NTD (Policy Manual, Federal Funding Allocation Test h).
+We were informed that for both its motor bus and vanpool modes, the procedures used are designed to estimate passenger miles traveled based on statistical sampling meeting the FTA's 95 percent confidence and 10 percent precision requirements.
+We were informed that the Metropolitan Council uses a 100 percent count of actual passenger miles traveled for its demand response mode (Policy Manual, Federal Funding Allocation Test h).